ECMO (Extracorporeal Membrane Oxygenation)

-UCI Health offers extracorporeal membrane oxygenation (ECMO) to provide critical life support for patients suffering severe heart and/or lung failure.
+UCI Health offers ECMO, short for extracorporeal membrane oxygenation device, to provide critical life support for patients suffering severe heart and/or lung failure.

 ECMO is most often used for adults with advanced heart failure, which affects more than 6 million people in the United States every year.

 As Orange County’s most advanced cardiovascular disease services program, we offer ECMO and other leading-edge devices, including MitraClip, Watchman, TAVR and LVAD.

 The ECMO machine is a portable life-support system used for severe cases of heart and lung failure.

 The ECMO procedure provides minimally invasive heart-lung bypass support outside of the body.
 The machine then removes carbon dioxide from the patient’s blood and adds oxygen.
 Basically, ECMO serves as your heart and lungs, allowing your own organs to rest.